nikhil-kharbanda/UofT_CodeQuiz/README.md

 ### Install Dependencies
 Once cloned, and to run this application locally, right click on the "index.html" file and select "Open in new browser"

-### Features
-1. Users can look for a stock value and get real time updates
-2. Users can look for a cryptocurrency value and see the different trends

 ## Contributing
   N/A